-While the disruption following the coronavirus pandemic has led to a deterioration in the Swedish economy and higher levels of unemployment, the large government support packages to households and businesses have so far mitigated the risk of a sharp deterioration in asset quality.
-Although the economic impact from the coronavirus-induced disruption will be negative for Swedish banks, we expect SBAB's asset quality to remain broadly unaffected because of its focus on very low risk mortgage lending in Sweden.
-We expect mortgages to be less affected than other types of lending.
-The bank's problem loans have remained very low for decades, and its problem loan (stage 3, IFRS9) ratio was 0.05% as of end September 2020.
+The Swedish economy recovered relatively quickly from the recession in 2020, and the large government support packages to households and businesses have so far mitigated the risk of a sharp deterioration in asset quality.
+We expect SBAB's asset quality to remain broadly unaffected because of its focus on very low risk mortgage lending in Sweden.
+The bank's problem loans have remained very low for decades, and its problem loan (stage 3, IFRS9) ratio was 0.05% as of end September 2021.

-SBAB's loan book comprise almost only mortgages: single-family dwellings (74%), and tenant-owner associations and private multifamily dwellings (26%), with the remainder being marginal and including exposure to unsecured lending as of end September 2020.
+SBAB's loan book comprise almost only mortgages: single-family dwellings (73%), and tenant-owner associations and private multifamily dwellings (27%), with the remainder being marginal and including exposure to unsecured lending as of end September 2021.
 In line with legislation, loans are capped at 85% loan to value (LTV) and require amortisation down to 50%.
-As of end September 2020, the average LTV in SBAB's mortgage portfolio was 60%.
-SBAB's exposure to commercial properties was low at less than 1% of total lending at year-end 2019.
+As of end September 2021, the average LTV in SBAB's mortgage portfolio was 56%.
+SBAB's exposure to commercial properties was low at less than 1% of total lending at the end of March 2021.

-The loan book continued to increase during the period January-September 2020, growing its retail mortgage portfolio by 4.5%, slightly faster than the market at 4.1%.
+The loan book continued to increase during the period January-September 2021, growing its retail mortgage portfolio by 5.4%, relatively faster than the market at 4.9%.
 We expect the bank to continue its credit expansion at a slightly faster pace than the market average.
 SBAB has higher-than-average loan growth, but a large part of the new lending is to borrowers that are moving their existing mortgages to SBAB from other banks.
 Therefore, the loan portfolio has a low share of unseasoned borrowers and relatively lower LTVs compared to those purchasing a new property.

-Household debt (188% of disposable income at YE 2019) has increased in Sweden over a longer period of time, primarily driven by a sustained rise in house prices until autumn 2017.
+Household debt (200% of disposable income at year-end 2020) has increased in Sweden over a longer period of time, primarily driven by a sustained rise in house prices until autumn 2017.
 Following a price fall of 9% during autumn 2017, prices have gradually recovered and the housing market has demonstrated unexpected resilience to the coronavirus-induced economic recession.
 Nevertheless, if there were to be a significant correction in housing prices, we do not believe that there would be an important impact on the banks' mortgage books, but rather on economic growth in terms of reduced private consumption and second round impacts for banks' corporate portfolios.

-Like most other banks in Sweden, SBAB's share of lending at variable (i.e. three-month) rates is high, and stood at 74.3% as of end September 2020.
+Like most other banks in Sweden, SBAB's share of lending at variable (i.e. three-month) rates is high and stood at 62% as of end September 2021 (down from 70% at year-end 2020).
 These borrowers are more exposed to interest rate changes.
 However, SBAB conducts a 6% interest rate stress test on borrowers during the application process, as is common practice in Sweden.
 In recent years, the bank has gradually imposed stricter underwriting standards that have reduced both debt-to-income ratio and LTV in new lending.
 Furthermore, SBAB has adjusted its pricing model, allowing a higher discount to customers with low to moderate LTVs, which supports the collateral values on new mortgages.